-Safer Recruitment and Staff Inductions
+Safer Recruitment

-The club recognises the importance of safe recruitment and has considered the government guidance in Keeping Children Safe in Education 2018 and the FA's Responsible Recruitment guidelines to ensure there is a safe and responsible recruitment process for all individuals within the club who come into contact with children and young people.
+The club recognises the importance of safe recruitment and has considered the government guidance in Keeping Children Safe in Education 2018 and the FA's Responsible Recruitment guidelines to ensure there is a safe and responsible recruitment process for all individuals within the club who meet children and young people.
 This applies whether in a paid or voluntary capacity.